 Mischoulon D, Alpert J, Arning E, et al. Bioavailability of S-adenosyl methionine and impact on response in a randomized, double-blind, placebo-controlled trial in major depressive disorder.
 J Clin Psychiatry.
 2012;73(6):843-8.

 Morelli V, Zoorob RJ.
 Alternative therapies: Part 1.
 Depression, diabetes, obesity.
 Am Fam Phys.
 2000;62(5):1051-60.

 Najm WI, Reinsch S, Hoehler F, Tobis JS, Harvey PW.
 S-adenosyl methionine (SAMe) versus celecoxib for the treatment of osteoarthritis symptoms: a double-blind cross-over trial.
 BMC Musculoskelet Disord.
 2004 February 26;5:6.

-Rakel, D. Rakel Integrative Medicine, 3rd ed.
-Philadelphia, PA: Saunders Elsevier; 2012.
+Rakel, D. Rakel Integrative Medicine.
+3rd ed.
+Philadelphia, PA: Elsevier Saunders; 2012.

 Stern.
-Massachusetts General Hospital Comprehensive Clinical Psychiatry, 1st ed.
-Philadelphia, PA: Mosby, An Imprint of Elsevier; 2008.
+Massachusetts General Hospital Comprehensive Clinical Psychiatry.
+1st ed.
+Philadelphia, PA: Elsevier Mosby; 2008.